bl-nero/steampunk/README.md

 # Atari 2600 emulator

-This is a "father and son" hobby project: an Atari 2600 emulator built with no particular agenda other than having fun.
+Because what the world needs right now is yet another Atari 2600 emulator.
+So yeah, here it is.
+This started as a "father and son" hobby project.
+It's built with no particular agenda other than having fun (and learning Rust).

 # Building and running